Prag8855/aab/content/glossary/Hundesteuermarke.md

     guides/taxes.md
 ---

-Before 2024, you got a special dog tag when you registered your dog at the *Finanzamt*.
+Before 2024, you got a special dog tag when you registered your dog with the *Finanzamt*.
 You do not need a *Hundesteuermarke* any more.[^1]

 ![Berlin Hundesteuermarke](/images/hundesteuermarke-berlin.jpg)